antrikshdhand/summer-research/fuzzer/README.md

 ### Running your fuzzer

-After you have imported your grammar into both the Python and C programs, you are now able to run all of the Makefile rules explained in the [Getting started](#getting-started) section.
+After you have imported your grammar into both the Python and C programs, you should now be able to run all of the Makefile rules explained in the [Getting started](#getting-started) section with your own grammar!

 ## Contact